--Timothy J. Muris, Chairman, Federal Trade Commission, Chicago, November 7, 2002
+-Timothy J. Muris, Chairman, Federal Trade Commission, "Everything Old Is New Again: Health Care and Competition in the 21st Century," remarks before the Seventh Annual Competition in Health Care Forum, Chicago, November 7, 2002.

 Second, providers and consumers precipitated a backlash against managed care plans.
 In addition to selective contracting, managed care plans have used a variety of utilization management techniques to try to control utilization.
 These methods include preadmission certification and concurrent review of hospital admissions and "gatekeeper" primary care providers who limit access to specialists.
 Managed care plans were also accused of preventing physicians from discussing more costly treatment alternatives and forcing new mothers and other patients to leave the hospital before it was medically prudent.